EtienneMueller/Tensorista/README.md

 ## To Do

-A LOT has still to be added!
+There is A LOT I want to add to this project!
 I mean, so far you can just create feedforward networks for MNIST.
-So here is what to come, when I should have time:
+So here is what to come, as soon as I find the time:
 - CIFAR10 / CIFAR100
 - CNNs
 - Dropout